- CBD capsules usually contain pure, dry CBD powder, while softgels carry liquid ingredients and typically use full or broad-spectrum CBD extract.

 That’s because all of the natural components of these whole-plant preparations — cannabinoids, terpenes, and more — work together in synergy.

-Both capsules and softgels are also made with the same shell ingredients, look similar, lack flavor, and are taken in the same way.
+Both capsules and softgels are also made with the same shell ingredients, lack flavor, and are taken in the same way.
 They also start working after a similar period of time.

 Which One Should You Choose?

 Both CBD capsules and softgels can provide you with all the health benefits of CBD.
-However, softgels will tend to be slightly more effective because of the addition of a carrier oil.
+However, softgels tend to be more effective because of the addition of carrier oil.

 Whatever you choose, we highly recommend buying a full-spectrum CBD product.
-These whole-plant hemp preparations will provide greater benefits than those made with CBD isolate.
+These whole-plant hemp preparations will provide greater benefits than those made with pure CBD (isolate).

-As one final tip, if you want to confirm that you’re buying a full-spectrum product, read the product description and look for words like “full-spectrum” or “whole-plant.”
+As one final tip, if you want to confirm that you’re buying a full-spectrum product, read the description or label and look for words like “full-spectrum” or “whole-plant.”

-It’s even better if you look at the company’s third-party lab test documents and check for the presence of multiple cannabinoids aside from CBD.
+It’s even better if you look at the company’s third-party lab test documents (called certificates of analysis) and confirm that they show multiple cannabinoids.

 - Russo, Ethan B. “The case for the entourage effect and conventional breeding of clinical cannabis: no “strain,” no gain.”
 Frontiers in plant science 9 (2019): 1969.